-The accommodation on this tour is designed to bridge the gap between a basic camping tour and an expensive lodge holiday.
-So, we use good quality hotels, lodges and camps rated at the local 2 to 4-star level, the majority of it en-suite.
-In some places more basic properties or permanent safari tents may be used.
+Accommodated: This level is designed to bridge the gap between a basic camping tour and an expensive lodge holiday.
+So, we use good quality hotels, lodges and camps rated at the local 2 to 4-star level, with the majority of rooms en-suite.
+In some places more basic properties with separate bathrooms, or permanent safari tents may be used.
 We aim always to use accommodation that is in keeping with the local area so there is a good variety.
 Local star ratings may vary slightly from international standards.
-Accommodation is based on twin or double en-suite rooms, chalets, bungalows or safari tents.
+Accommodation is based on twin or double rooms, chalets, bungalows or safari tents.
 All couples will be given a private double room.
 Friends booking together will also share a room.
-Single travellers will need to pay the additional single room supplement.
-At some of the places we stay basic camping is also available but the price of this tour is based on proper accommodation throughout.

 This tour is run in conjunction with our local partners in South Africa.
 You will travel in one of their specially designed overland trucks throughout this tour, giving you a great vantage point from which to enjoy the scenery and incredible wildlife.
 Our professional and knowledgeable local guides will help to make your experience unforgettable and fun.
 The maximum number of people on this tour is 20 (the trucks have 25 seats)

 The vehicles we use are amongst some of the finest on the road.
 However, do not forget the nature of an adventure tour.
 This is not a bus trip.
 Nor do we provide up-market tours.
 These are still tours aimed at the adventurous traveller.
 Though the vehicles are comfortable with large windows and great visibility, there are no onboard toilets or air-conditioning.